JepsonNomad/spatialWorkshop_2024/README.md

 # 2024 Spatial Workshop

 This is a home page for the January 2024 Spatial Bonanza!
 Consider using the directory structure of this workshop folder to keep track of your data and code.
 I'd recommend using R Studio and making an R project.
-Please note: you will need recent installations of sf, terra, and tidyverse
+Please note: you will need recent installations of `sf`, `terra`, and `tidyverse`.

+(Follow along with the live code here)<https://github.com/JepsonNomad/spatialWorkshop_2024/blob/main/code/000_livecode.R>

 ## Workshop goals: